ibm-cloud-docs/direct-link/order-cloud-exchange.md

 ![Virtual circuit selection](/images/two_ports.png)
 {: note}

-5. In the order form, enter the following parameters to configure Direct Link Exchange:
+5. In the order form, complete following information to configure Direct Link Exchange:

   * Enter a Direct Link instance name.
   * Choose the location in which you want to establish the IBM Cloud Direct Link connection.